openlab-at-city-tech/openlab/wp-content/plugins/wp-accessibility/readme.txt

 These are tools provided to help you identify issues you may need to fix.

 * Test the color contrast between two provided hexadecimal color values.
 * Enable diagnostic CSS to show CSS-detectable problems in visual editor or on front-end of site.
+* Search your media library on content in alt text fields.

 Learn more! <a href="http://make.wordpress.org/accessibility/wp-accessibility-plugin/">Read about the accessibility issues corrected</a> by WP Accessibility!